Graduate Accounting Courses

 ACCT 5305.
 Federal Tax Accounting I. 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).

 General concepts of federal income taxation applicable to individuals and business entities.
-Students who have successfully completed ACCT 4305 cannot receive credit for this course.
-Prerequisite: COBA 5101 or equivalent.
+Prerequisite: Foundational competency in accounting.

 ACCT 5307.
 Governmental and Not-for-Profit Accounting.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).

 A course specialized in financial accounting related to state and local governments, governmental agencies, and not-for-profit organizations.
 This course is designed to develop students' ability to prepare, use, and interpret both financial accounting information for state and local governments and various types of not-for-profit organizations, both public sector and private sector.
 Students will examine how the environment for governmental and not-for-profit entities affects appropriate accounting practice and reporting.
 Emphasis will be placed on how these entities demonstrate accountability and why demonstrating accountability is important.
 Students will apply fund accounting and budgetary accounting; prepare and analyze financial statements for individual funds and for the state or local government as a whole; and prepare and analyze financial statements for private and public not-for-profit entities.
 Course includes research component.
-Prerequisite: COBA 5101 or equivalent or department head approval.
+Prerequisite: Foundational competency in accounting.

 ACCT 5309.
 International Accounting.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).